-Media in Optimizely are images, documents (such as PDF or Word documents), videos, or mp3 files.
-Media files must be stored in the media library on the Media tab in the assets pane to be available in Optimizely CMS.
+Media in Optimizely Content Management System (CMS) are images, documents (such as PDF or Word documents), videos, or mp3 files.
+Media files must be stored in the media library on the Media tab in the assets pane to be available in CMS.
 You can either upload a media file to the assets pane and then drag and drop it onto a page or a block from the assets pane, or you can drag and drop the file straight from your computer onto a page or block.
 In this latter case, the file is automatically uploaded to the assets pane, and is stored in the For this Page or For this Block folder.
 See the Folders topic for more information on how to organize your files in folders.

-Searching for media
+Search for media

 Use the search field at the top of the pane to enter search criteria and retrieve media files.
 Clicking a search result expands the folder where the file is located.
 To browse for media files, click a folder to expand the folders and content beneath it.